 - Lastly, DoNotPay will send your letter to your local housing authority.

 What Else Can DoNotPay Do?

-Contacting your local housing authority in Louisiana about rental assistance programs is just the beginning.
+Contacting your local housing authority in is just the beginning.
 DoNotPay can also help you:

 - Make a claim in small claims court